Three-dimensional numerical investigation of flashback in premixed hydrogen flames within perforated burners: Introduction

 Flashback is the undesired upstream propagation of the flame into the premixing zone of the device.
 The flashback phenomenon represents a key issue also for many other applications, from laminar Bunsen flames to highly turbulent gas turbine combustors.
 For this reason, starting from the pioneering work by Lewis and von Elbe~\cite{LEWISVONELBE1943}, flashback limits have been studied for a number of fuels, applications, and operating conditions.
 Numerous distinct factors were identified to significantly influence the occurrence of flashback, such as preferential diffusion, stretch rate, Soret diffusion, heat losses to the walls, and wall temperatures~\cite{KEDIA20121055,VANCElewis,VANCEsoret,KURDYUMOV20071275,KIYMAZ202225022,KEDIA20151304,Altay2010}.
 These factors impact the balance between the flow velocity and the local flame speed, thereby determining both the occurrence of flashback and the flashback velocity, which is the critical gas velocity below which flashback occurs.

 In light of the current emphasis on replacing natural gas with hydrogen in premixed perforated burners designed for condensing boilers, several experimental and numerical studies have been conducted in recent years to assess the flashback limits of \ch{H2}-air and \ch{H2}-\ch{CH4}-air flames.
 Aniello et al.~\cite{ANIELLO202233067} investigated experimentally the effect of \ch{H2} addition on blow-off and flashback limits, finding a strong correlation between the burner plate temperature and the flashback occurrence for high \ch{H2} contents.
-In another related experimental investigation, Pers et al.~\cite{PERS2023autoignition} explored how the autoignition of the mixture impinging on the inner walls drives flashback when the burner plate reaches elevated temperatures, identifying this as a distinct ``wall-ignition" initiation regime compared to the ``hydrodynamic" regime.
-Pers et al.~\cite{PERS2024autoignition} further investigated the transition between the ``hydrodynamic" and ``wall-ignition" flashback initiation regimes under varying operating conditions.
+Recent findings underscore the key role of heat losses to the burner walls in shaping flashback dynamics, particularly in very narrow slit configurations, where a distinct ``quenching failure" flashback regime arises due to the pronounced reduction in quenching distance at elevated wall and preheat temperatures~\cite{PERS2024quenching}.
+In other related experimental investigations, Pers et al.~\cite{PERS2023autoignition,PERS2024autoignition} explored how the autoignition of the mixture impinging on the inner walls drives flashback when the burner plate reaches elevated temperatures, identifying this as a distinct ``wall-ignition" initiation regime compared to the ``hydrodynamic" regime.

-On the numerical front, numerous studies have predominantly relied on 2D simulations to explore flashback phenomena in premixed perforated burners.
+On the numerical front, numerous studies have predominantly relied on two-dimensional (2D) simulations to explore flashback phenomena in premixed perforated burners.
 Vance et al.~\cite{VANCEcorrelation} utilized 2D simulations to investigate the flashback velocities of \ch{H2}-air flames, and proposed a novel Karlovitz number definition to correlate flashback conditions.
 Similarly, Fruzza et al.~\cite{FRUZZA2023} and Flores-Montoya et al.~\cite{FLORESMONTOYA2023113055} explored the flashback limits of \ch{H2}-enriched mixtures in multi-slit burners using 2D simulations.
 They identified two distinct flashback regimes: a symmetric bulk flashback and an asymmetric flashback, depending on the hydrogen content.
-Further advancing the field, Fruzza et al.~\cite{fruzzaUQ} applied stochastic sensitivity analysis methods in 2D simulations to quantify the relative impact of operating and geometrical parameters on flashback.
-Additionally, Pers et al.~\cite{PERS2024113413} conducted 2D simulations to evaluate the impact of asymmetrical slit configurations on blow-off and flashback in \ch{CH4} and \ch{CH2} laminar premixed burners.
+Further advancing the field, Fruzza et al.~\cite{fruzzaUQ} applied stochastic sensitivity analysis methods in 2D simulations to quantify the relative effect of operating and geometric parameters on flashback.
+Additionally, Pers et al.~\cite{PERS2024113413} conducted 2D simulations to evaluate the impact of asymmetrical slit configurations on blow-off and flashback in \ch{CH4} and \ch{H2} laminar premixed burners.